 Wild garlic butter is really simple to prepare and very easy to freeze in serving sized portions.
 Great with grilled vegetables, fish, chicken or steak.

-Wild garlic (or garlic chives as they are sometimes known) grows thick in the woods and along the sides of rivers.
+Wild garlic butter is one of my favourite things to make every Spring.
+The wild garlic itself (or garlic chives as they are sometimes known) grows thick in the woods and along the sides of rivers.
 I found a nice big patch of it really near my house just the other day whist driving on back-roads avoiding heavy traffic.
 What a delight to see a sea of lush green leaves and pretty white flowers – aha I thought, I’ll return later.
-So I did, with Michelle in tow so that she could share the spoils, being Canadian Michelle has neither seen nor used wild garlic.
+So I did, with Michelle in tow so that she could share the spoils.
+Being Canadian Michelle has neither seen nor used wild garlic.

 What does wild garlic taste like?

 Now the smell of a decent patch of wild garlic is somewhat overpowering, however I assure you this doesn’t come through on taste.
 If you imagine a chive taste with a hit of garlic to it and that’s about it, not too strong, nor harsh.
 I like to treat it like a herb and use it as such.
 Adding a handful to soups, stews or shredded with eggs in an omelette.